-To date we have realized limited revenues from a licensing arrangement on our EM-100 product that was sold to Bausch Health and the launch of our Biorphen® and Alkindi Sprinkle® products in December 2019 and December 2020, respectively.
-We anticipate successfully growing our sales for these products and commercializing additional product candidates in 2021 and beyond.
+To date, we have realized revenues from the sale of our neurology products portfolio to Azurity in 2021, a licensing arrangement on our EM-100 product that was sold to Bausch Health, the launch of our Biorphen®, ALKINDI SPRINKLE®, and Carglumic Acid products in December 2019, December 2020, and December 2021, respectively, and also from the sale of our hospital products portfolio to Dr. Reddy's in 2022.
+We anticipate successfully growing sales of our commercialized products and commercializing additional product candidates in 2023 and beyond.

-Year Ended December 31, 2020 Compared to Year Ended December 31, 2019
+Year Ended December 31, 2022 Compared to Year Ended December 31, 2021